Colonoscopy and gastroscopy clinic - Montreal

 You’ll rest until the sedative wears off, which usually takes about an hour.
 You may feel a bit bloated or have a sore throat, but these symptoms typically pass quickly.

 A colonoscopy is a procedure where a doctor uses a similar tube to examine the inside of your colon and rectum.
 This helps detect polyps, tumors, inflammation, diverticulosis, and sources of bleeding.
-It is crucial for colorectal cancer screening and is recommended for individuals aged 45 and older, or earlier if there is a family history of colorectal cancer.
+If you are between 50 and 74 years old, it is recommended that you undergo this screening test once every 2 years to screen for colorectal cancer (1).
+If you have a family history of colorectal cancer, your healthcare professional may suggest for you to start screening earlier.

 What to Expect